 Number Of Frets 22, Scale Length 25.5″, Nut Width 1.685″, Neck Shape Modern “C”, Body Style Stratocaster®, Neck Type Bolt On, Neck Wood Maple, Body Wood Alder, Pickup Configuration S-S-S Pickups Yosemite™ Single-Coil Stratocaster, Bridge Type 6-Saddle Vintage-Style Synchronized Tremolo, Tuning Machines Fender ClassicGear™, Weight 5.3lb

-The American Vintage ‘60s replicates the tiniest details from Fender’s early history.
-Using re-tooled hardware you’re guaranteed to get that vintage look and the same feel if you were to buy it in 1965.
+The American Vintage II ‘1961 replicates the tiniest details from Fender’s early history.
+Using re-tooled hardware you’re guaranteed to get that vintage look and the same feel if you were to buy it in the early 60s.

-Super thin Nitro lacquer ensures the body can breathe and age naturally, just like the originals did.
+Super thin Gloss Nitrocellulose finish ensures the alder body can breathe and age naturally, just like the originals did.
 If you are looking for the natural road-worn look in time, you’ll definitely get that with the Vintage 60s Stratocaster.
+As the chemicals that go into the finishes have changed since the 60s, this new re-issue will take longer to age.

 The tone is meaty and full.
-I’ve not known a strat with as much depth as the 60s reissue.
+I’ve not known a strat with as much depth as the Vintage II 61 reissue.
 This is exactly what you get if you listen back to the late 60s Stratocaster-based music.

 The neck is the thick ‘C’ 60s style.
 The 60s single-coil pickups are wound exactly like the original spec.

-Fingerboard edges are rolled beautifully in comparison to the newer square edge style.
-Even the nut is a proper ‘bone nut’, this all adds up to an outstanding reissue.
+The slab rosewood fingerboard edges are rolled beautifully in comparison to the newer square edge style.
+Even the nut is a proper ‘bone nut’, this all adds up to an outstanding experience.
+In fact, the neck is by far where i noticed the biggest difference.
+Considering i previously played a 9.5 radius USA Standard.
+For me, this feature was a world apart in comfort and class.

-Fender has gone full whack into authenticating that Vintage 60s Stratocaster.
+Fender has gone full whack into authenticating that Vintage 61 Stratocaster.
 A very desirable guitar if this era of music is your thing.
+I can see online there’s already a waiting list.

-Take a moment to look at the other two colors: Shell Pink and the classic 3 Tone Sunburst.
+Take a moment to look at the other two colors: Olympic White and the classic Fiesta Red.
 Beautifully made quality instruments for the Strat purist.

 Fender American Professional Stratocaster-Dark Knight